lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-12-swift-parsers-libraries.markdown

 		}
 	}

-Still quite a simple implementation, that's about all we need to implement the ```XMLParsableType``` interface.
-The creation of the Swift Strings for the Text of an Element are deferred until they are actually needed.
-If nearly all of the Text Elements are consumed when mapping to a model it won't have much (if any) impact on performance relative to the first attempt.
+Still very simple and that's about all that is required to implement ```XMLParsableType``` protocol.
+The creation of the Swift ```String```s for the Text of an Element are deferred until they are actually needed.

-## Attempt 4: Navigate with a Reader
+## Implementation 4: Navigate with a Reader

-Our restricted representation of what XML can be is based purely on the need to access Text Nodes within a Tree.
-Depending on what we are ignoring in the XML Document, the parser could potentially read a large number of Attributes and ignored Elements into memory that never need to be pulled out.
+In Implementation 2, a ```Reader``` was used to navigate the XML Document and extract all of the Elements and Text Nodes as a Swift Data structure.
+Instead of building a ```Swift``` data structure, it should be possible to extract out Text from ```Reader``` without needing a secondary data structure at all.
+This should work well in circumstances where the amount of data extracted from the whole document is minimal.

-The DOM parser for ```libxml2``` will have parsed the whole document, elements, attributes and all by the time it is created.
-Depending on the how much of the document is ignored, we may get significant performance benefit.
-This will also prove that the cost for parsing an XML document is heavily influenced by the XML Parser costs themselves, not the ```XMLParseableType``` abstraction itself and any composition on top.
+This will result in a substantially different implementation to the previous three and will be worth implementing at a later date.
+It is currently unimplemented in the [```XMLParsable```](http://github.com/lawrencelomax/XMLParsable) project.

 ## Testing